Wegmans: Expansion

+On April 15, 2024, Wegmans announced that they will open their first store in Charlotte, North Carolina, located in the Ballantyne neighborhood, in 2026.
+On January 13, 2025, Wegmans announced plans for a location in Cranberry Township, Pennsylvania, its first location in the Pittsburgh area.
+On June 25, 2025, Wegmans opened their latest store in Rockville, Maryland.

 Chase-Pitkin Home and Garden Centers

 Wegmans was the parent company of Chase-Pitkin, a regional home improvement retailer.
 On October 4, 2005, Wegmans announced that it would close all Chase-Pitkin stores by early 2006 and focus on its supermarket operations.
 The decision to exit the home improvement business was reportedly due to the increasing dominance of national chains such as Lowe's and The Home Depot.
-Chase-Pitkin stores closed individually at various points throughout March 2006.
+Chase-Pitkin stores were closed individually at various times throughout March 2006.

 Discontinuation of tobacco products

-In January 2008, Wegmans announced that it would no longer sell tobacco products because of their negative effects on human health and the environment and would offer smoking cessation programs to all employees.
-The decision drew praise from the American Lung Association of New York State, which presented Wegmans with the "Lung Champion Award".
+In January 2008, Wegmans announced that it would no longer sell tobacco products, due to tobacco's negative effects on human health and the environment, and would offer smoking cessation programs to all employees.
+The decision drew praise from the American Lung Association of New York State, which presented Wegmans with the Lung Champion Award.

+Stores

+As of June 2024, Wegmans had 111 stores in operation throughout the east coast of the United States.

+There are four regions within Wegmans Food Markets, Inc.